-This approach combines B2B lead management and relationship management to grow the life time value of specific target accounts by engaging specific accounts and individuals across various stages of the buyer journey.
-The main idea behind the application of the Account based marketing strategy is to create demand at the handful of companies/ client accounts that contribute heavily to the revenue.
+This approach combines B2B lead and relationship management to grow the life time value of specific target accounts.
+It is done by engaging specific accounts and individuals across various stages of the buyers’ journey.
+The main idea behind the application of Account-based marketing strategy is to create demand among the handful of companies/ client accounts that are qualified as sales prospects.

 ABM had higher ROI than other marketing activities, according to 97 percent of marketers in a survey.
 (Alterra Group)

-Basically, the concept of Account-Based Marketing revolves around marketing to high-value prospect accounts that hold the promise of delivering larger revenue once the deals are closed.
-If the number of such high-value accounts is limited, then due to the high specificity of the buyer the target account list is fairly obvious.
+Basically, the concept of Account-based marketing revolves around marketing to high-value prospect accounts that hold the promise of delivering larger revenue once the deals are closed.
 But ABM can also be applicable if your overall client base is big in number.

 Now that you are sure ABM is right for you.
 I am positive you would want to know how to execute it effectively.
 There are 5 basic steps to an effective ABM strategy:

-Individual initiatives from the marketing or sales teams may sometimes lead to lost deals.
-Account development & enrichment requires a cooperative effort from both the marketing and sales teams for effective conversions and better retention
+Individual initiatives from marketing or sales teams may sometimes lead to lost deals.
+Account development and enrichment requires a cooperative effort from both the marketing and sales teams for effective conversions and better customer retention.

-The customer data is widely spread out across the organizational structure with some data being held by the marketing department & and some by the sales team.
-This data needs to be located and collected to get a clear view of the data so as to derive actionable insights from the data of various stages of the buyer journey
+Customer data is widely spread across the organizational structure with some data being held by the marketing department and some by the sales team.
+This data needs to be located and collected to derive actionable insights of various stages of the buyer journey.

-Content that is personalized according to the target account profile can serve as an important tool in better prospecting & faster customer acquisition.
+Content that is personalized according to the target account profile can serve as an important tool in better prospecting and faster customer acquisition.
 Moreover, personalized content also helps in improving customer experience.

-Once you are sure that all the required efforts have been put into developing an effective ABM strategy, the knowledge of the benefits you may reap becomes essential.
-So let’s look into the 5 major benefits that ABM can fetch:
+Once you are sure that all the required efforts have been put into developing an effective ABM strategy, knowing its benefits becomes essential.
+So, let’s investigate 5 major benefits that ABM can fetch:

-With ABM, the main objective is to focus precisely on target accounts.
-Account and lead level scoring can be utilized to easily focus on the right accounts and right people within those accounts with targeted marketing campaigns.
+With ABM, you can precisely focus on target accounts.
+Account and lead level scoring on the right accounts and right people within those accounts with targeted marketing campaigns.
 This precise targeting also helps to enhance the effectiveness of our marketing campaigns.

 Targeted marketing campaigns which form the main feature of an ABM program, help to build a strong brand image.
 Additionally, these campaigns also help in reaching key decision makers within these target accounts, thus shortening the sales cycle.

-Since effective Account based marketing requires greater cooperation between the sales and marketing teams, these two teams need to work together with greater transparency.
-The goals of these two teams are the same, and with ABM, these two teams can not only target the high-value accounts better but their combined effort can help win larger revenue.
+Since effective Account based marketing requires greater cooperation between the sales and marketing teams, they need to work together with greater transparency.
+Their end-goals are the same, and with ABM, these they can not only target the high-value accounts better but can help win larger revenue too.

-Account based marketing mainly means focusing on the most revenue fetching accounts, thus, if the marketing and sales teams work together to make conversions happen then you will surely see those precious dollars pouring in!
+Account based marketing means focusing on the most revenue fetching account.
+Thus, if marketing and sales teams work together, you will surely see those precious dollars pouring in!
+Make conversions happen.

-Conclusively, although ABM is not a new form of marketing yet it holds an ocean worth of potential to be explored and what’s more you build loyalty among your most high-value clients!
+Conclusively, although ABM is not a new form of marketing, it holds an ocean of potential to be explored.
+What’s more?
+You can build loyalty among your most high-value clients!